b-jesch/skin.estuary.modv2/README.md

 ### 4.1.1+nexus ###
 - .8
-  * quick fix if the helper script (cause kodi to crash when filepath is a plugin call)
+  * quick fix of helper script (cause kodi to crash when file path is a plugin call)

 - .7